 The Company has invested in notes receivable consisting of two promissory notes.
 One note with a principal amount of \$2 million was entered into with an unrelated third party in June 2016 with a one-year maturity.
 As allowed by the agreement, in June 2017, the initial maturity was extended one-year to June 2018, and the Company received a \$50,000 extension fee and all interest to date.
-The fee, which is included in Notes Receivable on the balance sheet, is amortized to interest income using the interest method over the remaining term of the note.
+The fee, which is included in Notes Receivable in current assets on the balance sheet, is amortized to interest income using the interest method over the remaining term of the note.
 The note bears interest at 12 percent, with 10 percent payable monthly and 2 percent payable at maturity.
 In case of prepayment, there would be a penalty for the amount of lost interest.
-The balance of this note was approximately \$2.0 million at December 31, 2017, and June 30, 2017.
+The balance of this note was approximately \$2.0 million at March 31, 2018, and June 30, 2017.
+This note receivable was paid in full subsequent to March 31, 2018, as discussed in Note 12, Subsequent Events.

 The other note of \$234,000 is with an unrelated third party, has an annual interest rate of 15 percent and matures in 2021.
 Interest is paid monthly.
 Principal repayments are scheduled to start in February 2019.
-The balance of this note was \$234,000 at December 31, 2017, and June 30, 2017.
+The balance of this note was \$234,000 at March 31, 2018, with \$18,000 included in Notes Receivable in current assets and \$216,000 as Note Receivable, long term, and \$234,000 in Note Receivable, long term at June 30, 2017.